 |Software Defined Networking: Design and Deployment||Patricia A Morreale and James M. Anderson||Check|

 |Introduction to Software Defined Networking – OpenFlow & VxLAN||Vishal Shukla||Check|

 The best way to start plunging to SDN is through books by authors who have had tones of experience in SDN networking implementation.
-Here we discuss about a few good books that would be helpful in learning SDN.
+Here we discuss a few top networking books that would be helpful in learning SDN.